lizhanmit/java-design-patterns/README.md

 ### Open/Close Principle

 - Avoid change in the existing code when requirements change.
-Instead extend the existing functionality by adding new code to meet the new requirements.
+Instead, extend the existing functionality by adding new code to meet the new requirements.
-- Your classes should be open for extension but closed for modification.
+- Your classes or methods should be open for extension but closed for modification.
-- You should be able to extend a class's behavior, without modifying it.
+- You should be able to extend a class's or method's behavior, without modifying it.
 - How to?
 Create interfaces and abstract classes for base classes.

 Example scenario: Insurance company.
 Claim business.